EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 (A) the applicant’s name, mailing address, and telephone number; and

-(B) the applicant’s date of birth that shows the applicant is at least 18 years old;
+(B) the applicant’s date of birth that shows the applicant is at least 18 years of age, or at least 16 years of age and enrolled in a supervised high school, college, or apprenticeship pharmacy technician training program;

 (2) certifies that the applicant has not been convicted of a felony or another crime that affects the applicant’s ability to perform the duties of a pharmacy technician safely and competently;

-(3) certifies that the applicant has earned a high school diploma or its equivalent and provides the name of the issuing institution and the date the diploma or its equivalent was issued;
+(3) certifies that the applicant has earned a high school diploma or its equivalent and provides the name of the issuing institution and the date the diploma or its equivalent was issued, or is enrolled in a supervised high school, college, or apprenticeship pharmacy technician training program;

 (4) certifies that the applicant is fluent in the reading, writing, and speaking of the English language; and